-There are perfectly natural reasons for why these pathetic animals are follicularly impaired.
+There are perfectly natural reasons why these pathetic animals are follicularly impaired.
 It’s not unnatural or mysterious and it’s not a reason to shoot them on site or assume they sucked the blood out of your livestock (not true by the way, only a select few animals can actually suck blood).
 Why do the hairless dead trigger morbid fascination and disgust?
-Other than those who work with animals, we are not familiar with the many ways that hair follicles can be damaged or destroyed – bacterial and other skin diseases, burns, parasites, poisoning, nutritional deficiencies, hormone problems, allergies and friction.
-Perhaps hairlessness provokes strong imagery associated with effects of nuclear radiation or chemical burns.
+Other than those who work with animals, we are not familiar with the many ways that hair follicles can be damaged or destroyed – bacterial and other skin diseases, burns, parasites, poisoning, nutritional deficiencies, hormone problems, allergies, and friction.
+Perhaps hairlessness provokes strong imagery associated with the effects of nuclear radiation or chemical burns.
 It’s unnatural and disturbing, leaving a mammal vulnerable and sick.
 We are pretty clueless about what lives just outside our door and comes out only at night.
 We avoid bodies left to decay or remove them quickly from sight, unaware of how nature reclaims them.
 We live sheltered lives.
 Nature is weird.

 Here is a parade of repulsive remains that became postmortem media stars: